|Office:||315 Otto Candies Building|

 Credit for Military Service

-A student who has completed a minimum of six months (181 consecutive days) of active duty in the United States Armed Forces shall be classified as a veteran.
 In order to receive credit for military service, the student must present an official document showing honorable discharge or assignment to the National Guard or to reserve status.
 Two semester hours of human performance education activity credit will be awarded for each six months of active service, up to a maximum of eight semester hours of credit.